simongravelle/nmrformd/docs/source/tutorials/bulk-water.rst

 .. container:: justify

-    The data are located in 'examples/raw-data/bulk-water/N398/'.
+    The datasets are located in 'examples/raw-data/bulk-water/N398/'.

     Open a Python script or a Jupyter notebook, and start by defining a path to the data files.
 In my case, since I am working from